choshin314/cookbook-frontend/README.md

 #### Notes

-An environmental variable REACT_APP_API_BASE is used throughout, which should be set to the backend api base url (e.g. 'https://domain.com/api')
+An environmental variable REACT_APP_API_BASE is used throughout, which should be set to the backend api base url (e.g. 'https://domain.com/api').
+No trailing slash.

+Environmental variable REACT_APP_BACKEND is also needed for real-time stuff, which should be set to the backend base domain (e.g. 'https://domain.com').
+No trailing slash.